 Comfort During Your Stay

 We do our best to help keep Bali green and beautiful and conserve limited resources.
 Our staff is here every day to help with your comfort.
 They will clean your room and if you need fresh towels or sheets or more TP out of cycle, just let one of them or us know.
 If we aren't around, send us a whatsapp.

 If your A/C isn't getting cold, it might be out of Freon or the door to your bathroom may be open - haha.
 If your shower isn't getting hot, it might be out of propane.
-If you are thirsty, your water dispenser might run dry.
 If you flush a normal American amount of toilet paper, your island plumbing might get clogged.
 These things happen, it's part of island living!
 Just let us know and we'll get you sorted.